Carbon32/kruz-invasion/README.md

 # Game Art:

-Player: David Harrington (collected from: https://opengameart.org)
+The sprite used for player & enemies: David Harrington (collected from: https://opengameart.org) The explosions: XYEzawr (collected from: https://itch.io)